tamari92/spawncycler/analysis.md

 Boss: 7,500 Points
 ```

 As the wave is simulated, a list is kept of all of the ZEDs that are currently "spawned".
 The maximum capacity of this list is directly influenced by the `MaxMonsters` setting.
-The higher `MaxMonsters`, the more ZEDs that can be alive at once.
+The higher the `MaxMonsters` is, the more ZEDs that can be alive at once.

 For each ZED Category, the total score is deterined by: `NumCategory x CategoryWeight`.